falconsoft3d/run-docker-nginx-app-by-port/README.md

-# How run 3 apps on the same server in diferent port
+# How run 3 apps on the same server in diferent port using Docker
 ```
                   +--- host --------> node.js on localhost:8080
                   |